Keio University

 Political activities by European youth regarding environmental measures are beginning to influence real-world politics.
 In the European Parliament elections held in EU member states at the end of May 2019, environmental parties significantly increased their seats, particularly in Germany and France.
 Furthermore, it was noted that voter turnout exceeded 50% for the first time in 20 years (Figure 1).

 The correlation between the surge of environmental parties and the increase in voter turnout has been pointed out as being due to many young people voting.
-According to a France Culture broadcast immediately after the election (June 6), the fact that 39% of voters aged 18–24 (up 15% from the previous election) and 40% of those aged 25–34 (up 10%) voted was cited as a factor that pushed the vote share for environmental parties to 25%.
+According to a France Culture broadcast immediately after the election (June 6), the fact that 39% of voters aged 18 to 24 (up 15% from the previous election) and 40% of those aged 25 to 34 (up 10%) voted was cited as a factor that pushed the vote share for environmental parties to 25%.

-From this, it can be inferred that young people have not given up on participating in "formal" politics either; if there is a party they want to vote for that matches their political consciousness, they will cast a vote.
+From this, it can be inferred that young people have not given up on participating in "formal" politics; if there is a party they want to vote for that matches their political consciousness, they will cast a vote.

-Note that before the election, there were concerns about the rise of Euroskeptics, who had taken the top spot in various parts of Europe, mainly in France and the UK, in the 2014 European Parliament elections, but they did not increase their seats significantly.
-What will happen to the movements of Euroskeptics and populist politicians in the future?
+Note that before the election, there were concerns about the rise of Eurosceptics, who had become the largest party in various parts of Europe, mainly in France and the UK, in the 2014 European Parliament elections, but they did not increase their seats significantly.
+What will happen to the movements of Eurosceptics and populist politicians in the future?

 Conclusion—Prospects Beyond Populism and the COVID-19 Pandemic

-The spread of the new coronavirus, which began to permeate the world in 2020, still shows no signs of subsiding.
-Moreover, since I cannot travel to Europe during the pandemic, I cannot conduct on-site research on the political participation of EU citizens.
-Therefore, it is difficult to answer the editorial department's question regarding "prospects beyond the COVID-19 pandemic."
-Thus, I would like to refer to correspondence from residents in Europe.
+The spread of the new coronavirus that began to prevail worldwide in 2020 shows no signs of subsiding.
+Moreover, since it is impossible to travel to Europe during the pandemic, it is also impossible to conduct on-site surveys of EU citizens' political participation.
+Therefore, it is difficult to answer the editorial department's question about "prospects beyond the COVID-19 pandemic."
+Thus, I would like to refer to letters from residents in Europe.

 According to Yoko Tawada, a writer living in Berlin, populists are losing a significant number of supporters during the pandemic.
-The background seems to be that more people are trusting newspapers and state-run broadcasts rather than social media, which is the arena for populist activity (Asahi Shimbun, April 14, 2020).
+The background seems to be that more people are trusting newspapers and state-run broadcasts rather than social media, which is the arena for populists (Asahi Shimbun, April 14, 2020).

-The "Alternative for Germany (AfD)," which surged to become the third-largest party in the 2017 German federal election and won 94 seats in the Bundestag for the first time, also made great strides in eastern Germany in the 2019 state elections, winning as much as 27.5% of the vote in Saxony.
+The "Alternative for Germany (AfD)," which surged to become the third-largest party in the 2017 German general election and won 94 seats in the Bundestag for the first time, also made great strides in eastern Germany in the 2019 state elections, winning 27.5% of the vote in Saxony.
 However, in a 2020 opinion poll, its support rate plummeted to the 9% range, and there are reports that "the pandemic has dented the popularity of Germany's far-right AfD party" (NPR, December 29, 2020).
-In an opinion poll announced on August 20, 2021, the "Union" of Chancellor Merkel's CDU/CSU was at 23%, the Social Democratic Party at 21%, the Green Party at 17%, and the Free Democratic Party at 13%, while support for the AfD remained in fifth place at 11%.
-Attention is focused on the outcome of the general election this September, when Chancellor Merkel will retire, but since Chancellor Merkel's ruling party won the state election in June by suppressing the AfD, a ruling party victory is also expected in the general election (BBC News, June 7, 2021).
+In an opinion poll released on August 20, 2021, the "Union" of Chancellor Merkel's CDU/CSU was at 23%, the Social Democratic Party at 21%, the Green Party at 17%, and the Free Democratic Party at 13%, while support for the AfD remained in fifth place at 11%.
+Attention is focused on the outcome of the general election this September when Chancellor Merkel retires, but since Chancellor Merkel's ruling party won the state election in June by suppressing the AfD, a ruling party victory is also expected in the general election (BBC News, June 7, 2021).

-Furthermore, according to Tawada (Asahi Shimbun, May 24, 2021), in Berlin, while legal restrictions are placed on individual lives such as movement restrictions and curfews due to the lockdown to prevent the spread of COVID-19, the right to demonstrate is not prohibited.
-There is no problem if one applies in advance and walks while wearing a mask and maintaining distance; Tawada herself reportedly participated in an anti-nuclear demonstration.
-The high participation in demonstrations in Germany mentioned earlier is likely due to this background.
+Also, according to Tawada (Asahi Shimbun, May 24, 2021), in Berlin, while legal restrictions are placed on individual lives such as movement restrictions and curfews due to the lockdown to prevent the spread of COVID-19, the right to demonstrate is not prohibited.
+There is no problem if you apply in advance and walk while wearing a mask and maintaining distance, and Tawada herself reportedly participated in an anti-nuclear demonstration.
+As mentioned earlier, the high participation in demonstrations in Germany is likely due to this background.
 I would like to emphasize that political culture is being respected even during the pandemic.

-Finally, from the political participation in Europe introduced in this article, while the rise in the abstention rate among youth is certainly a problem for representative democracy, "informal" political participation by youth is attracting attention as a new form of participation in democracy.
-It should not be viewed pessimistically, but rather re-evaluated as an expression of their style of political interest.
+Finally, from the political participation in Europe introduced in this article, while the rise in the abstention rate among young people is certainly a problem for representative democracy, "informal" political participation by young people is attracting attention as a new form of participation in democracy.
+This should not be viewed pessimistically, but rather should be re-evaluated as an expression of their style of political interest.

 *2 Michael Lister, Emily Pia (2008).
 Citizenship in contemporary Europe.
 Edinburgh University Press, pp. 80-106.